realwakils/buffcurrency/README.md

 * Provides a user-friendly diverse UI, that lets you change to your wanted currency
 * Features more than 30 currencies
 * Fast and light-weight
+* Synchronizes user preferences (chosed currency) across all devices on an acccount.
+* Automatically updates currency rates frequently, so you never get inaccurate prices.

 ## Installation and guide
 1. Install the latest version of Buff Currency on the Google Webstore [here](https://google.com).